InternetActivism/Hyperlocal/README.md

 ### User Infrastructure

 Bridgefy SDK gives a certain UUID to each user, which we will hash to make more friendly to the user.

-In the future we will be trying to associate phone numbers and names to the UUIDs, but for now we will just be using the UUIDs.
+In the future we may associate unique usernames and names to the UUIDs.

-### Encryption

-TBD